Retreats at Pluscarden Abbey

 General

 A retreat at Pluscarden includes elements both of silence and community life.
-Silence is generally observed in the Church, Refectory and other monastic areas.
+Silence is generally observed in the Church, Refectory, and other monastic areas.
 An effort should also be made to keep silence in the individual rooms, so as not to disturb the other guests.
 Audio equipment should only be used with earphones.
-Above all, the exercise of patience and charity will help to make everybody's stay a pleasant and rewarding experience.
+Above all, the exercise of patience and charity will help to make everyone’s stay a pleasant and rewarding experience.

 As is our custom, no charge is made to retreatants; but if it is wished to make a donation, this will be gratefully received.
+Donations can be made by cash, cheque, bank transfer, or credit/debit card.

 Unaccompanied young people under the age of 18 are not normally received.